This easy low FODMAP butter chicken recipe takes one of my favorite Indian curry dinner dishes and makes it dairy-free and healthy.

 If you’re not low FODMAP, you can feel free to add some garlic and shallot to the spices and also use the full can of coconut milk instead of stock!

-This should give you a taste of all the deliciousness to come in the SIBO Made Simple book.
-If you haven’t pre-ordered yet, definitely do so before Jan 18th!
-You can submit your receipt here and get access to my free Gut Heal Bootcomp that kicks off that week.
+This should give you a taste of all the deliciousness in my book SIBO Made Simple.
+You can submit your receipt here and get access to my free Gut Heal Bootcomp!

 With health and hedonism,